 6. Measure the mean power over all component carriers in the CA configuration of the radio access mode, which shall meet the requirements described in Table 6.2.3A.5.5-1.
 The period of the measurement shall be at least the continuous duration of one sub-frame (1ms).
 For TDD slots with transient periods are not under test.

-7. Measure the power of the transmitted signal with a measurement filter of bandwidths according to table 6.6.2.1A.5.5-1 or 6.6.2.1A.5.5-2, as applicable.
+7. Measure the power of the transmitted signal with a measurement filter of bandwidths according to table 6.6.2.1A.5.5-1 or 6.6.2.1A.5.5-2 and using a rms detector, as applicable.
 The centre frequency of the filter shall be stepped in continuous steps according to the same table.
 The measured power shall be recorded for each step.
 The measurement period shall capture the active TSs.